areebfahad13-bug/scanner-image-file-/README.md

 # scanner imgae
-A application to scan and delate virus in image
+A application to scan and delate virus in image and files